brunonicko/basicco/README.rst

 `abc.abstractmethod <https://docs.python.org/3/library/abc.html#abc.abstractmethod>`_
 decorator.

-Can be used directly on methods but also on properties, classmethods, and staticmethods (even in Python 2.7).
+Can be used directly on methods but also on classes, properties, classmethods, and staticmethods (even in Python 2.7).

 .. code:: python